HarshBalwanix/NYrnmT-Frontend/README.md

 # NYrnmT - Environment Saving Project

-Welcome to NYrnmT, a project dedicated to environmental conservation and awareness.
+Welcome to NYrnmT, a frontend project dedicated to environmental conservation and awareness.

 ## Overview